 HubBox Software Development Kit (SDK) Integration

-The SDK offers the highest degree of flexibility and control over the user experience and integration logic, allowing you to seamlessly embed HubBox features within your unique checkout flow.
+The SDK offers the highest degree of flexibility and control over the user experience and integration logic, allowing you to embed HubBox features within your unique checkout flow.
 This approach requires frontend development to interact with HubBox components and backend development to handle data persistence, filtering logic, and order processing.

 Prerequisites

-Useful Reference Guides
+Reference Guides

-Core Concepts of SDK Integration
+Core Concepts

 • Update the user's session or cart/checkout object with the chosen location data and pickup flag.